 When you first apply for a place on a University of Hull programme, we will send you information about our team and the support available to you.
 When you accept the offer of a place, we will then ask you to send us any documentary evidence you have regarding your SpLD.

 - Educational Psychologist Report (e.g. for Dyslexia)

 - Exam arrangement form

-Many students want to organise a new and suitable diagnostic report so they access the Disabled Students' Allowance (DSA) funded support package of specialist tuition, equipment and assistive technology software.
-We can help you can obtain a new and suitable diagnostic assessment before you start the course and we will help refund the cost of your new report!
+Many students want to organise a new and suitable diagnostic report so they can access the Disabled Students' Allowance (DSA) funded support package of specialist tuition, equipment and assistive technology software.
+We can help you obtain a new and suitable diagnostic assessment before you start the course and we will help refund the cost of your new report!

 You must however use our preferred assessor, ToHealth, in order to be eligible for a refund.
 Please contact ToHealth and state that you intend to study at the University of Hull in your email.